jessicachakmlee/dbproject/readme.md

 Run `npm start` in the frontend folder AND Run `nodemon server` in the server folder

+### Other Environments

+You can also access our app through https://car-rental-304-2019.herokuapp.com/.

 ### Setting up the database

 #### Dropping all the tables